 The majority of driving while intoxicated (DWI) charges are prosecuted in State and local courts.
 Under certain circumstances, however, a DWI offense can violate federal laws.
 Standard DWI convictions carry heavy penalties, but a federal DWI offense has enhanced legal consequences.

 Federal DWI cases arise if the alleged offender is driving impaired on federal property.
 Since the incident occurs on federal property or property under federal jurisdiction, it is handled under federal law.
 Normally, a federal DWI occurs at military bases or national parks.
+Federal property in the Pensacola area includes the Gulf Islands National Seashore, Ft.
+Pickens, Naval Airstation Pensacola, Eglin Air Force Base, Hurlburt Field, and Tyndall Air Force Base.

-Additionally, John Terrezza is a member of several law associations including the Florida Association of Criminal Defense Lawyers (FACDL), and the Escambia Santa Rosa Association.
+Additionally, John Terrezza is a member of several law associations including the Florida Association of Criminal Defense Lawyers (FACDL), and the Escambia Santa Rosa Bar Association.

 Do not be idle when it comes to your future.
 Terrezza Law defends clients throughout the greater Escambia County and Santa Rosa County including Pensacola, Milton, Navarre, and Gulf Breeze.